Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

         publicKey: await extractPubkey(provider, providerAddress),
       });

-    if (burnRes.aborted) {
+    // Throwing an Error if the transaction was aborted if (burnRes.aborted) {
       throw new Error(`Transaction aborted ! ${burnRes.exitCode}`);
     }
-    // Checking if the user already doesn't have the any wallet of that token root
-    // Getting the recipient balance

-    let newBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;
+    // Getting the balance after burning the tokens let newBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;

-    if (newBal < oldBal) {
+    // Checking if the tokens are successfully burnt if (newBal < oldBal) {
       console.log(`${burnAmount / 10 ** decimals} ${symbol}'s successfully burnt !`);